<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 • Proximity – List disclosures alongside the product/service being promoted.

 Unfortunately, not all influencers or marketers have a full understanding of these guidelines.
-In fact, a whopping 56 percent of marketers said they're not familiar with FTC guidelines on paid influencer marketing posts.
+A whopping 56 percent of marketers said they're not familiar with FTC guidelines on paid influencer marketing posts.
 Just 11 percent said they were aware or understood.

 With more visibility of what influencer marketing is and what it entails for promotions of products and services, there will likely be an increase in awareness of FTC guidelines.